 What Is Self-sabotage?

 Self-sabotage is the act of subconsciously sabotaging your efforts, relationships, and goals in life.
-This behavior can range from minor and seemingly harmless thoughts or actions to big and consequential ones.
+This negative behavior can range from minor and seemingly harmless thought patterns to big and consequential ones.
 Self-sabotage can also be a reaction to emotions such as anger, anxiety, fear, or sadness.
-Often, this results from the feeling that we can’t trust that things will go well.
+Often, this results from the self fulfilling prophecy that we can't trust that things will have a good outcome.

 What leads to self sabotaging behavior?